Nadunishara/nadunishara.github.io/about.md

 published: true
 ---

-I am a first year student in SLIIT.
+I am a first year student at SLIIT.
 I am seeking a position to expand my learning, knowledge and skills while making a significant contribution to the success of the company.

 ### Education.